Entire functions with two radially distributed values: Proof of Theorem

 Equations of the type~(\ref{sib}) occur for the first time in the work of Sibuya and his students \cite{S,S2,S3} for the simplest case when $m=3$.

 It was later discovered that these equations also arise in the context of exactly solvable models of statistical mechanics on two-dimensional lattices and in quantum field theory \cite{DDT1,DDT2}.

 The interesting question is to which angles Theorem~\ref{thm2} generalizes.
+Concerning the approach that makes use of differential equations, the following comments are in order.
 If $m>2$ is not an integer, equation (\ref{1}) and its solutions are defined on the Riemann surface of the logarithm, but Sibuya's solution $y_0$ is still entire as a function of $E$.
 We found no source where this fact is proved, but it is stated and used in \cite[p.
 576]{DDT1}, \cite[p.
 R231]{DDT2} and \cite{Tabara}.
 Shin's result, which we used above seems to generalize to non-integer $m\geq 4$, see \cite[Theorem 11]{Shin2} which we use with $\ell=1$ and $\ell=2$.
 On the other hand, numerical evidence in \cite{Bender} (see Figs. 14, 15, 20) shows that for $m<4$ our function $g(E)$ in (\ref{sib}) does not have radially distributed zeros on one ray, even if finitely many of the zeros are discarded.

-And of course, it would be interesting to know whether there are any other entire functions like in Theorem~\ref{thm2}, not related to the differential equations~(\ref{1}).
+By extending our method Theorem 3 is generalized in \cite{E1} to all angles in $(0,\pi/3]$.
+The question remains open for angles in $(\pi/3,\pi/2)$ other than $2\pi/5$.